KAOK

-KAOK (1400 AM "SuperTalk 1400") is a commercial radio station broadcasting a talk radio format.
-Licensed to Lake Charles, Louisiana, it is owned by Cumulus Media and features programming from co-owned Westwood One, Premiere Networks and the Salem Radio Network.
+KAOK (1400 AM, "SuperTalk 1400") is a commercial radio station licensed to Lake Charles, Louisiana, United States, and featuring a talk format. it is owned by Cumulus Media and features programming from Westwood One, Premiere Networks and the Salem Radio Network.
 Its studios are on Broad Street in downtown Lake Charles and its transmitter is at the intersection of Fruge Street (US 90) and I-210.